1. User guide

 and database.server.name

-in the connector
+in the

 Metadb requires all streamed tables to have a primary key defined.
-Tables that

-connector configuration by setting schema.exclude.list
+Debezium PostgreSQL connector configuration by setting

-or
+or table.exclude.list

-.
-Otherwise they will generate error messages in the
+generate error messages in the Metadb log.

 3.8.3.
 Monitoring replication